 The Mogollon Rim is a rugged escarpment that forms the southern edge of the Colorado Plateau, dropping as much as 2,000 feet in some areas.
 The twosome's intended route would have taken them in a loop both above and below the rim, a trip of about 50 miles in the Forest Lakes area of Northern Arizona.
-A forest ranger had seen the couple at the beginning of their hike above the rim and knew the location of their vehicle, which they'd parked at a primitive campground near Bear Lake, about twelve miles from the nearest paved road.
+A forest ranger had seen the couple at the beginning of their hike above the rim and knew the location of their vehicle, which they'd parked at a primitive campground near Bear Lake about 12 miles from the nearest paved road.
 As of Sunday, that vehicle was still there, but the hikers were not.

-Our snowmobilers were having some difficulty locating their turn-off in the current white-out, as the four of us in the snowcat made our way in that direction.
+Earlier in the evening, Gila County SAR had been searching below the rim when they came to a swollen, fast-moving creek they were unable to cross—a creek which likely had been easily crossed before the storm.
+Our snowmobilers were having some difficulty locating their turn in the current whiteout, as the four of us in the snowcat made our way in that direction.
 We'd be continuing further along the Rim Road, the hikers' intended return route to their vehicle.
-After checking the car, part of our team would then search a nearby powerline.
+After checking the car, part of our team would then search a nearby power line.

-We potentially had a lot of ground to cover, and a call-out for more volunteers and other resources had already been made for the morning.
-Also, two members of our group had stayed behind at the staging area to rest; they'd probably be going out on snowshoes if the hikers were not soon found by the snowmobilers or those of us in the cat.
+We had a lot of ground to cover, and a call-out for more volunteers and other resources had already been made for the morning.
+Also, two members of our group stayed behind at the staging area to rest; they'd be going out on snowshoes if the hikers were not soon found by the snowmobilers or those of us in the cat.
 I wondered if I too might end up snowshoeing, which I was more than ready to do.

 And that assumption proved correct.
-Just as Art signalled that no one was inside or behind the outbuilding or around the tower, the snowmobilers announced they'd located the vehicle and the subjects with it, code 4.
+Just as Art signaled that no one was inside or behind the outbuilding or around the tower, the snowmobilers announced they'd located the vehicle and the subjects with it, code 4.
 Phew!

-On this rather rare occasion, we have a chance to read about the mission from a "subject's" perspective.
+****On this rather rare occasion, we have a chance to read about the mission from a subject's perspective.
 Read hiker John's firsthand account of getting stranded then rescued on his blog.

 Read the articles from the Arizona Daily Sun for the media's perspective:

-"Overdue Hikers Missing Near Forest Lakes"
+Overdue Hikers Missing Near Forest Lakes